archphile/thepenguin/content/posts/2018-12-28-getting-my-life-back-part-two-smartphone-addiction.md

 - Not to "advertise" or discuss about my new habits if I am not asked.
 I am not a hipster and I don't follow any trend.
 I am just a guy struggling with first-world addictions.

 - Not to take what others say seriously.
-Some of them say I am a "Luddite", others say I am a victim of the ""Minimalism" trend.
-I just don't care about anything I hear about my "new" self.
+Some of them say I am a **"Luddite"** or a **victim of the ""Minimalism" trend**, others say I am **simply obsessive**.
+I just don't care about anything I hear about my "new self" (if we can call this a self - but that's a Bhuddist topic to be analyzed on another post :P).

 ## Conclusion

 Smartphone addiction is a very serious problem as it affects our whole life.

-In this post I chose not to refer statistics.
+In this post I chose not to refer to any statistics.
 I just wanted to share my story, hoping that it will help others by giving them inspiration and ideas.

-It's easy to do a research online and see yourself how social media along with smartphones are associated with **anxiety**, **depression** and several other mental disorders, especially for people with ages of 18-23.
-Even worse, you can just go out **anywhere you want** (to the mall, to a bar, a restaruant etc..) and see the people around you.
+It's easy to do a research online and see yourself how social media along with smartphones are associated with **anxiety**, **depression** and several other mental disorders, especially for the age group of 18-23.
+Even better (or worse...), you can just go out **anywhere you want** (to the mall, to a bar, a restaruant etc..) and see the people around you.
 Everyone uses their smartphone avoiding communication with others.

 Escaping from dystopia is not an easy task, but at least let's give it a try together.